JieRen98/rlkit-pmoe/README.md

 # RLkit-PMOE
 Reinforcement learning framework and algorithms implemented in PyTorch.

 In addition, this repo includes the official implementation of Probabilistic Mixture-of-Experts (PMOE) on RLkit.
-Thanks to all the contributor of RLkit.
+Thanks to all the contributors of RLkit.

 Modify and run `examples/PMOEsac.py` to reproduce the experiment results of PMOE.
+All the package dependencies are the same as the origin RLkit.

 Implemented algorithms:
  - Probabilistic Mixture-of-Experts (PMOE)